BJL156/JordanOS/README.md

 cd JordanOS
 ```
 3. Build the project.
-- On Linux run:
+- On Linux:
 ```
 make
 ```
-- On Windows run:
+- On Windows:
 ```
 wslmake
 ```